SirRicharod/SirRicharod/README.md

 # 💫 About Me:
-Hi, I'm Riccardo!
+Hi, I'm Riccardo!<br>
-I'm currently studying to become a full stack developer.
+I'm currently studying to become a full stack developer.<br>
-I completed my Bachelor's in Game Design.
+I completed my Bachelor's in Game Design.<br>
-I enjoy programming, exploring new tech, and learning skills that prepare me for the future.
+I enjoy programming, exploring new tech, and learning skills that prepare me for the future.<br>

 ## 🌐 Contact Me
 <div>